Sanket-Thorat99/Project-Dalgona-/README.md

 # Project-Dalgona-
-Hi, This is a project of dalgona game inspired by squid game
+Hi, This is a project of dalgona game inspired by squid game not yet completed